 Your surgeon will help you treat your dry eye issues prior to planning laser vision correction.
 Depending on the severity of your dry eye symptoms, your surgeon may recommend a vision-correcting surgery that has a lower impact on corneal dryness, such as SMILE, ICL, or RLE.

-5 Reasons You Should Choose Heart of Texas Eye Institute for PRK Surgery
+5 Reasons You Should Choose Heart of Texas Eye Care for PRK Surgery

 - Personalized Care — Our surgeons spend time getting to know every patient and their specific needs before planning vision correction surgery.
 Every person is unique, and therefore every surgery plan is unique.
 We ensure that patients receive their desired outcomes by very clearly discussing their goals and what to expect following laser vision correction surgery.